In Scribe

 What Do Medical Scribes Do?

 Of course, every practice is different, so examining what medical scribes do closely is essential.
-Medical scribes are also called documentation assistants, and they take down all the information shared during a patient visit.
+Medical scribes, also called documentation assistants, take down all the information shared during a patient visit.

 They will listen to the visit, follow the doctor’s directions, and record the information in the electronic medical record system.
-While doctors have documented their notes for a long time, this process has become very tedious, impacting doctors’ ability to spend time with their patients.
+While doctors have documented their notes for a long time, this process has become tedious, impacting the time spent with their patients.
 A medical scribe can take this stress off their shoulders by placing all the information in the EHR system for them.

 How Do Medical Scribes Help?